samuelgozlan/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

 !!!info "To find a user who has jumped variants:"

-    1. Go to the monitor tab of your experiment
+    1. Go to the diagnostics card of your experiment
     2. Find the variant jumping charts, and click "Open in Analytics"
     3. Select the bar for users who jumped variants and click "View User Streams" (you may need to use uniques instead of a formula)